Session 0 - Module B: Advanced Pattern Theory¶

 The main method becomes much simpler, focusing on the high-level flow rather than prompt construction details.
 Each chain handles its own complexity internally.

 PydanticAI takes a different approach by enforcing type safety and structured outputs.
-This prevents common errors and makes agent behavior more predictable:
+This prevents common errors and makes agent behavior more predictable - like using strongly-typed schemas in data engineering to catch data quality issues at runtime:

 from pydantic import BaseModel